vnav92/vehicle-tracker/README.md

 ## Installation

-This app contains `server` and `client` sections, to install dependencies of both:
+This app contains `server` and `client` directories, to install dependencies of both:

 in `./server` run:
 ```